w3c/wai-website/pages/design-develop/media-guide/index.md

 # In the footer below:
 # Do not change the dates
-# Do not translate CHANGELOG and ACKNOWLEDGEMENTS
+# Do not translate ACKNOWLEDGEMENTS
 # Translate the other words, including "Date:" and "Editor:"
 # Translate the Working Group name.
 Leave the Working Group acronym in English.
 footer: >